shagabutdinov/sublime-enhanced/readme.md

 ### Default keybinding activation

-Keymaps listed in readme's disabled by default.
+Keymaps listed in readmes are disabled by default.
 You should add next line to your "User/Preferences.sublime-settings" file ("Preferences: Settings - User" in command palette) to enable those keybindings.